Hiking & Trekking

 Itinerary4-5 hours700m/700m10 km

-Transfer to Poiana Brasov resort, the main ski resort in Romania.
-Trek to the top of Postavaru Mountains (1799m) and then descend back to the resort.
-The route follows easy forest paths with beautiful meadows and great scenery.
-Optional cable car use on the way up or return.
+Transfer to Poiana Brasov resort, Romania's main ski resort.
+Trek to the top of the Postavaru Mountains (1799m) and descend back to the resort on easy forest paths through meadows.
+The cable car is optional in either direction.
 Transfer back to Brasov.

 Day 7: Departure